 Venue requirements: We have played in a number of different venues: theatres; cellar bars; churches, halls, lecture theatres, hotels, etc, and we can usually accommodate most kinds of venue as long as they meet with our basic requirements.

 We need a suitable space, with a ceiling height able to accommodate the projector screen (say about 12 feet); a safe and sufficient supply of power and enough room to seat an audience of 50 – 300.
 The band needs space to set up: kit drums, keyboards, bass guitar, pedals, flute, mikes, PA, lights, projector and screen.
 (These things often take up more space than organizers were expecting!)

-Parking, access and safety: We need parking for two vehicles, with access close to the venue for loading and unloading.
+Parking, access and safety: We need parking for a Transit crew van, with access close to the venue for loading and unloading.
 This takes time; the access point needs to be safe and legal.
 If the venue is on an upper level, there needs to be access to a goods lift or similar – some of the kit is very heavy.
 Basic health and safety regulations should apply regarding the band members and their equipment.

 Facilities: It would be preferable, though not essential, to have a Green Room, or similar, in which to change before and after the performance, and in which we could safely leave valuables.

 Timings: Unloading the equipment, setting up the show, testing and sound checking will take around two hours.
 This means a two-hour get-in time, and about an hour afterwards to pack up the gear.
 The set itself takes about one-and-a half hours, with no interval: if you’d like me to sign books, etc. at the end, it’s better to allow for two hours.
 That means five hours in the space: two to set up; two for the show; one to get out of the building.